Ashkan-Yaldaie/thesis/documents/Thesis.md

 @reboot sudo sh /home/pi/superscript.sh
 ```

-To send an SMS using the 3G modem a software is required, Gammu is used in order to control the modem used for this project.
+To send an SMS using the 3G modem a software is required, Gammu is used in order to control the modem for this project.
 To install the Gammu the following command is used: `sudo apt-get install gammu`.
 In order to test the 3G modem's connection, the command `sudo gammu --identify` is entered to the terminal and the output is shown in Figure 13.

 <a name="figure-13" />